USEPA/power-sector-dev-portal/app/public/content/datavis/charts/bar-charts.md

       type: "do"
     - title: "Category Labels"
       image: "/assets/images/datavis/charts/bar-and-column-charts/bar-category-labels-do.png"
       alt: "A zoomed-in image of a bar chart showing that its column labels are long.
-In this case, they use fullU.S.state names.
+In this case, they use full U.S. state names.
 Because the bars and their labels are horizontal, this is OK."
       content: The names of your categories (bars) can be longer with this chart type.
 Their labels should be right-aligned.
       type: "do"
   - title: "Things to Avoid"